statvej/philosophers-42/README.md

   <img src = "https://user-images.githubusercontent.com/91738456/215802454-136c717c-c15a-4b3a-98db-44d4852b5ca8.png" />
 </p>

 Philosophers is a 42 Wolfsburg parallel computing project.
 An implementation of the Dining Philosophers Problem.
 A classic computer science project tinvented by Dijkstra.
+(Grade 125/100)

 Main concepts that are used : thread and mutexes for mandatory part, semaphoras and processes for bonus.